Distributor Legal Center

 1.3 Data access control

-Choco shall take appropriate measures to ensure that the persons authorized to use the data processing systems can only access the personal data subject to their access authorization and that the Personal Data of Supplier cannot be read, copied, modified or removed without authorization during processing, use and after storage.
+Choco shall take appropriate measures to ensure that the persons authorized to use the data processing systems can only access the personal data subject to their access authorization and that the Personal Data of Distributor cannot be read, copied, modified or removed without authorization during processing, use and after storage.
 For this purpose, Choco shall take the following precautions:

 Technical measures: